MicrosoftDocs/learn/learn-pr/wwl-azure/governance-security/includes/8-azure-key-vault-keys-secrets-certificates.md

  -  **exp**: IntDate contains the value of the expiration date of the X.509 certificate.
  -  **nbf**: IntDate contains the value of the "not before" date of the X.509 certificate.

+> [!NOTE]
-*If a Key Vault certificate expires it can still be retrieved, but certificate may become inoperable in scenarios like Transport Layer Security protection where expiration of certificate is validated.*
+> *If a Key Vault certificate expires it can still be retrieved, but certificate may become inoperable in scenarios like Transport Layer Security protection where expiration of certificate is validated.*<br>

 **Tags**

 Tags for certificates are a client-specified dictionary of key/value pairs, much like tags in keys and secrets.

+> [!NOTE]
-*A caller can read tags if they have the list or get permission to that object type (keys, secrets, or certificates).*
+> *A caller can read tags if they have the list or get permission to that object type (keys, secrets, or certificates).*<br>

 ## Certificate policy